If you come across a seal, there are some rules you need to remember to ensure your safety and to minimise your impact on the seal.

 Keep your distance

-Approaching closer than 30 metres to a seal is likely to scare the animal back into the water.
+Approaching closer than 30 metres to a seal on land is likely to scare the animal back into the water.
 Seals see us as predators and they may hurt themselves or their young trying to flee.
 Seals will be on land for a reason, such as to rest or moult.
 We should keep our distance.

 The only exception to this rule is if you need to move past a seal for safe passage.